Skip to content

 How AI Selects Products and Stores for Recommendations

 Language models don't work like a price comparison site.
 They don't scan offers in real time (although some, like Perplexity, are gaining this ability).
-Instead, they rely on:
+Instead, they rely on four signals — this describes the mechanism, not our audit checklist; that one, in its real running order, comes at the end of this article.

 1. Structured Product Data